Coffee on Canvas – Making Art With Coffee

 I start with a blank, gesso primed canvas and I paint it white with a few layers of Titanium White acrylic – I find the brown on white contrast to be pretty striking, so I like the canvas to be as white as possible, the canvas right-out-of-the-wrapper is much too gray.
 After a few coats of titanium white, I choose my subject and create a template.

-The templates are usually made with thick card stock paper or poster board and what I typically do it sketch the subject until I’m satisfied and then cut out the template.
+The templates are usually made with thick card stock paper or poster board, and what I typically do is sketch the subject until I’m satisfied and then cut out the template.
 This is useful for a few reasons:

-One aspect of my art that I pride myself on is I do not run print editions – since I have templates of most of my designs, the templates allow me to make a unique piece every time, even if the subject or design is reused.
+One aspect of my art that I pride myself on is that I do not run print editions.
+Since I have templates for most of my designs, the templates allow me to make a unique piece every time, even if the subject or design is reused.

 The coffee spilling is really a very creative process, as the massing of coffee, leaving white space, the direction of spill/spray, layering, and color (lightness to darkness) of the coffee are all considered.
 As I spill the coffee in layers I become more and more aware of the “feel” or “flow” I want to create with the coffee.